 Amy Weiland, a member of the performance consultant team at AllenComm, plans on discussing the nuances of brand training as co-presenter for our upcoming brand training webinar.
 “A company’s brand should never be presented to employees as an abstract concept like a logo or catchphrase nor as a lofty goal via a well-worded mission statement,” she says.
 “The AllenComm approach to brand training emphasizes the importance of breaking the brand into actionable, everyday behaviors employees can implement immediately after their training.
 When done well, these brand behaviors can positively influence a customer’s perception and experience.”

-For more information about brand training and its impact on NPS, you can watch our brand training webinar, Bridging the Brand Training Gap.
+For more information about brand training and its impact on NPS, please join us for our brand training webinar, Bridging the Brand Training Gap on Wednesday, November 20 at 11AM (MDT).
+Register here.

 References: Net Promoter Score